Publicis Groupe: First Quarter 2021 Revenue

 Disclaimer

 Certain information contained in this document, other than historical information, may constitute forward-looking statements or unaudited financial forecasts.
 These forward-looking statements and forecasts are subject to risks and uncertainties that could cause actual results to differ materially from those projected.
 These forward-looking statements and forecasts are presented at the date of this document and, other than as required by applicable law, Publicis Groupe does not assume any obligation to update them to reflect new information or events or for any other reason.
-Publicis Groupe urges you to carefully consider the risk factors that may affect its business, as set out in the Universal Registration Document filed with the French Autorité des Marchés Financiers (AMF) and which is available on the website of Publicis Groupe (www.publicisgroupe.com), including an unfavorable economic climate, a highly competitive industry, risks associated with the confidentiality of personal data, the Groupe's business dependence on its management and employees, risks associated with mergers and acquisitions, risks of IT system failures and cybercrime, the possibility that our clients could seek to terminate their contracts with us on short notice, risks associated with the reorganization of the Groupe, risks of litigation, governmental, legal and arbitration proceedings, risks associated with the Groupe's financial rating and exposure to liquidity risks.
+Publicis Groupe urges you to carefully consider the risk factors that may affect its business, as set out in the Universal Registration Document filed with the French Autorité des Marchés Financiers), including an unfavorable economic climate, a highly competitive industry, risks associated with the confidentiality of personal data, the Groupe's business dependence on its management and employees, risks associated with mergers and acquisitions, risks of IT system failures and cybercrime, the possibility that our clients could seek to terminate their contracts with us on short notice, risks associated with the reorganization of the Groupe, risks of litigation, governmental, legal and arbitration proceedings, risks associated with the Groupe's financial rating and exposure to liquidity risks.

 Publicis Groupe [Euronext Paris FR0000130577, CAC 40] is a global leader in communication.
 The Groupe is positioned at every step of the value chain, from consulting to execution, combining marketing transformation and digital business transformation.
 Publicis Groupe is a privileged partner in its clients' transformation to enhance personalization at scale.
 The Groupe relies on ten expertise concentrated within four main activities: Communication, Media, Data and Technology.
 Through a unified and fluid organization, its clients have a facilitated access to all its expertise in every market.
 Present in over 100 countries, Publicis Groupe employs around 80,000 professionals.